OpenZWave/node-openzwave-shared/README-deprecated-16.md

 ## SetNodeOn/Off, SetLevel

-Just define `OPENZWAVE_DEPRECATED` preprocessor symbol to have these included in the build:
+Just define `OPENZWAVE16_DEPRECATED` preprocessor symbol to have these included in the build:

 ```js
 /*